 The pass is marked with a summit sign (but not altitude) and there is a brass plate commemorating the Pass namesake, Paul Guanella, at the road’s high point.
-Note that the north (Grant side) of the pass is closed from 4-15-14 to 10-31-15 according the sign we encountered along the southern ascent (photo).
+Note that the north (Grant side) of the pass is closed from 4-15-14 to 10-31-15 according to the sign we encountered along the southern ascent (photo).
 Once open, the 46 miles Georgetown to Grant out and back should be a superb ride/climb (46 miles / 6,463’ climbing) - Map.
 We would appreciate a report for anyone who does, or has done, the out-and-back.

 This is a beautiful climb that is well worth the effort if you are anywhere in the area.
 It would also be worth a trip just to visit Georgetown (stay overnight if you can) and climb the pass.
 Georgetown was established in 1859 in relation to the Pikes Peak gold rush.
 The town has a population of 1,034 is at elevation 8,530’ and has several blocks of restored and well maintained vintage century-plus mining-era buildings and is quite charming (see video of town).
 For those out of area, there is some lodging in Georgetown itself and Idaho Springs is only 12 miles east on Interstate 70.

 The entire Guanella Pass bicycle climb is in Arapaho and Roosevelt National Forests (established, like so many other National Parks and Forests, by Teddy Roosevelt in 1908; 723,744 acres).

 This seems to be a fairly popular cycling route as we saw several cyclists doing the climb on the weekdays we were there in 2015 and 2020 and there were 850 riders who had downloaded for the Guanella Pass Strava segment as of 8-6-15 and 2,074 as of 8-18-20.

 From our cleats-on-the-ground PJAMM collaborator in CO Matt Dupree (Thanks much Matt!):